mozsocia/prompt_all/previous_image_preview.md

 ## process guide

 - The LLM  must make a component to show preview which will be placed on top of file upload input

+- LLM must not make a component to combine image preview with file upload, file upload input and image preview component must be seperated in edit-page file not abstract away in a compinent

 - LLM must not manage or process any state outside of the edit-page file,